-- D. (21:1-22:6) Prophecies of the Eternal State show the wonderful future of victors with Christ because He defeats the forces of evil. - 1.
-(21:1) The new heaven and earth without continents separating men by sea are created since the first heaven and earth had passed away. - 2.
-(21:2-8) The conditions in the new Jerusalem describe the absence of all unpleasant circumstances experienced on earth as man again has complete fellowship with God. - 3.
-(21:9-22:6) The new Jerusalem is described as a city in the shape of a cube 1500 miles (2500 kilometers) each way with walls made of jewels and twelve gates, each made from a single pearl, lit by the presence of God, with the tree of life on the banks of the river of life.
+- D. Prophecies of the Eternal State show the wonderful future of victors with Christ because he defeats the forces of evil (21:1-22:6). - 1.
+The new heaven and earth without continents separating men by sea are created since the first heaven and earth had passed away (21:1). - 2.
+The new Jerusalem describes the absence of all unpleasant circumstances experienced on earth as man again has complete fellowship with God (21:2-8). - 3.
+The new Jerusalem is cubed city 1500 miles (2500 kilometers) each way with jeweled walls and twelve pearl gates lit by God's presence and the tree of life (21:9-22:6).